GasInfinity/zitrus/README.md

     - 🔴 Everything not listed here

 # HOS Coverage
-Zitrus is currently very work in progress, it's able to run basic homebrew but lots of things are missing (services, ports, syscalls, io, etc...)
+Zitrus is currently very work in progress, it's able to run basic homebrew but lots of things are missing (services, io, etc...)

 🟢 Fully implemented
 🟡 Partially implemented